Finitary coding and Gaussian concentration for random fields: Applications and examples

 \subsection{Left finitary processes}

-Stochastic processes are commonly modeled as probability measures on $B^{\mathbb Z}$, where $\mathbb Z$ is interpreted as the time axis.
-In this section, we introduce a general class of processes, which we call \emph{left finitary processes}.
-Closely related notions already appear in the literature under the name of \emph{unilateral codings} \cite{del1990bernoulli,ornstein1975unilateral}.
+We now turn to one-dimensional processes.
+Throughout, stochastic processes are viewed as probability measures on $B^{\Z}$, where $\Z$ plays the role of the time axis.
+We introduce a general class of processes, which we call \emph{left finitary processes}.
+Closely related notions appear in the literature under the name of unilateral codings \cite{del1990bernoulli,ornstein1975unilateral}.